tinysec/jsrt/README.md

 ```

-## the pre-version is used for kernel fuzz
+## the pre-version is used for kernel fuzz ( self use , not-published)
 [javascript kernel fuzz](https://github.com/tinysec/public/tree/master/FuzzWindowsKernelViaJavascript)